Behind the stripes: What 3 NHL officials enjoy off the ice - WHIZ News

 “I’m fortunate enough to have a net and kind of a half-simulator in my garage, so I hit balls a bunch in there when I’m home,” Rank said.
 “In the summer I play golf every day.”

-Rank finished fifth at the Crump Cup Memorial Tournament at Pine Valley in New Jersey a week later.
+Rank finished fifth at the Crump Cup Memorial Tournament at Pine Valley in New Jersey.
 In 2012, he was one match at the U.S. Mid-Amateur Championship from earning a spot at the Masters.

 In between, Rank commuted between Hershey, Pennsylvania, for the American Hockey League’s Calder Cup Final and the U.S Amateur Four-Ball Championship in Mamaroneck, New York, in 2016.
 He laid his referee gear out under his car to dry at prestigious Winged Foot Golf Club and worried he’d be asked not to return, but he and partner Patrick Christovich actually reached the semifinals.